rockettheme/docs/Docs/joomla/templates/paradigm/demo.md

 ---
 title: Paradigm: Recreating the Demo
-description: Your Guide to Recreating Elements of the Paradigm Template for Joomla
+description: Your Guide to Recreating Elements of the Paradigm Demo for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/paradigm:Paradigm

 ---